jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Coca-Cola was originally green.
+⚡<!-- FUNFACT --> Fun fact: The buzz from an electric razor in America plays in the key of B flat; Key of G in England.

 </div>